Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 ![](https://github.com/Svanteberg/DeepLearningCourse_UMU/blob/master/Lab1/Images/Training.png)

 In this example, overfitting is seen, slightly in the accuracy plot but more obvious in the loss plot.
-An early stop at epoch two (epoch zero being the first) may be suitable.
+An early stop at epoch two (epoch zero being the first) may be suitable, or even more so, trying changing the network architecture and parameters.

 ### Tab 4 - Network evaluation